SwanHtetAungPhyo/SwiftCode/readme.md

 ## If you have Go installed locally, please view the documentation of the code
 pkgsite -http=:6060
 ```

+Here's the revised version with improved grammar:

+---

+**Application Flow:**

+- When you run the application with the `docker-compose up` command or `make up`:
+  - The application will load data from the CSV, parse it, and insert it into the already normalized database.
+- After the data is loaded, you can test the application by visiting [http://localhost:8080/v1/swift-codes](http://localhost:8080/v1/swift-codes).
+- Please refer to the API documentation available in the Swagger UI.
+- If you would like to perform a load test, visit [http://localhost:9090/targets](http://localhost:9090/targets), which will redirect you to the Prometheus UI.
+- For visualization, log in to Grafana with "admin" as both the username and password.
+Then, add the data source as [http://prometheus:9090](http://prometheus:9090) and run queries such as `http_request_totals` for the instance name "app" and `http_duration` for latency testing.

+---

 ### Instruction to Run the Application